noflo/noflo-ui/README.md

 If you just want to create applications, we recommend that you use this version instead of building your own from source.

 <a href="http://app.flowhub.io"><img alt="Start Flowhub webapp" src="https://flowhub.io/assets/app-web.svg" width="400"></a>
 <a href="https://chrome.google.com/webstore/detail/flowhub/aacpjichompfhafnciggfpfdpfododlk"><img alt="Install Chrome app" src="https://flowhub.io/assets/app-chrome.svg" width="400"></a>

 Please read more from <http://flowhub.io/documentation/>.
 See also the [available support channels](http://noflojs.org/support/).

+### FBP systems support

+Even though the UI itself is built with NoFlo, it isn't talking directly with NoFlo for running and building graphs.
+Instead, it is utilizing the [FBP Network Protocol](http://noflojs.org/documentation/protocol/) which enables it to talk to any compatible FBP system.

+By implementing the protocol in your runtime, you can program it with NoFlo UI.
+If you use WebSockets or WebRTC as the transport, you do not need to change anything on NoFlo UI.
+One can optionally add syntax highlighting and a 'get started' link to the list of supported runtimes.
+If you need/want to use another transport, you can add [support for that](https://github.com/noflo/noflo-runtime).

 ## Development of NoFlo UI

+Only necessary if you want to hack on NoFlo UI itself.
+Not neccesary for making apps with FBP.
 To be able to work on the NoFlo UI you need a checkout of this repository and a working [Node.js](http://nodejs.org/) installation.
 Go to the checkout folder and run:

     $ npm install